clocklimited/cf-api/README.md

 # cf-api

-A pluggable server for HTTP APIs.
+A pluggable JSON API server

 This is CatfishApi but without all of the bloat and a simple API to register plugins.
 Everything becomes a plugin.